 - touch – While the official purpose of using touch is to change file access and file modification times, it can also be used to create a new file.
 It is used as follows.

 Replace the FILENAME and EXTENSION with the ones you want.
-An example usage is shown below.
+An example of usage is shown below.
 If your terminal executes the command without a message most likely the command was successful and you can check that the file was created using the ls command.

 Now that we know how to create files, might as well learn how to delete them right?
 The next command will help you do just that.